Herman Miller Embody Review (2026)

 Reclined Sitting

-This is where the Embody genuinely separates itself from the Aeron.
 The tilt system provides smooth, balanced recline that keeps you supported at every angle.
 The backrest maintains contact with your spine whether you’re upright or leaned back.
-For people who split their day between focused desk work and leaned-back thinking, calls, or reading, the Embody transitions between those modes naturally.
+The 18-degree recline range is moderate — enough for comfortable supported leaning, but not for deep recline.
+For people who want to recline significantly, the Steelcase Gesture or a gaming chair is a better fit.

 Movement and Position Changes